Restrictions at Household Waste Recycling Centres

 DIY waste (or construction and demolition waste) is large amounts of waste that is generated through building or renovation work in your home or garden.

-By law, waste types such as DIY waste are classed as 'non-household waste' and we do not have to accept these wastes types free of charge.
+By law, waste types such as DIY waste are classed as 'non-household waste'.
+We do not have to accept these waste types free of charge.

 Examples of DIY waste (not a comprehensive list) are: